tphelanECON/student_debt_SCF/README.md

 Replication materials for

 Manes, Jordan, Emily Moschini, and Tom Phelan.
-“Student Debt Incidence: Recent Data and Conceptual Issues .”
+“Student Debt Incidence: Recent Data and Conceptual Issues.”
 Federal Reserve Bank of Cleveland, Economic Commentary 2022-16. https://doi.org/10.26509/frbc-ec-202216

-NOTE: with each iteration of the SCF, the summary datasets for previous surveys are adjusted so as to be in current dollars.
-E.g., as of October 2023, the 2019 survey (found here: https://www.federalreserve.gov/econres/scf_2019.htm) is in 2022 dollars.
-Consequently, if one wishes to use the above code to replicate all of the figures in the paper, one must adjust for inflation.
+NOTE: the Commentary and code was updated in January 2024 to correct an error in the figures relating to lifetime wealth.
+The correction does not change the conclusions of the authors and the text accompanying the figures has not ben altered.